Reforestation

 MAWAS Conservation Area

 Orangutan Outreach is proud to support our partner, the Borneo Orangutan Survival Foundation (BOSF), with their conservation program in Central Kalimantan.
 The MAWAS area is 309,000 hectares (763,500 acres) of peatland and peat swamp forest that has global importance as a carbon reservoir and biodiversity stronghold.
 With many factors still threatening the area, we need to ensure its survival.
 We will support BOS Foundation’s work to restore and protect the area through sustainable community development, reforestation, forest fire management, and biodiversity monitoring.
-Learn more here.
+Learn more about Mawas here.

 Sebangau National Park